Declarative programming

-In computer science, declarative programming is a programming paradigm—a style of building the structure and elements of computer programs—that expresses the logic of a computation without describing its control flow.
+In computer science, declarative programming is a programming paradigm, a style of building the structure and elements of computer programs, that expresses the logic of a computation without describing its control flow.

 Many languages that apply this style attempt to minimize or eliminate side effects by describing what the program must accomplish in terms of the problem domain, rather than describing how to accomplish it as a sequence of the programming language primitives (the how being left up to the language's implementation).
 This is in contrast with imperative programming, which implements algorithms in explicit steps.

 Declarative programming often considers programs as theories of a formal logic, and computations as deductions in that logic space.
 Declarative programming may greatly simplify writing parallel programs.

-Common declarative languages include those of database query languages (e.g., SQL, XQuery), regular expressions, logic programming, functional programming, and configuration management systems.
+Common declarative languages include those of database query languages (e.g., SQL, XQuery), regular expressions, logic programming (e.g., Prolog, Datalog, answer set programming), functional programming, configuration management, and algebraic modeling systems.

 Definition

 Declarative programming is often defined as any style of programming that is not imperative.
 A number of other common definitions attempt to define it by simply contrasting it with imperative programming.
 For example: